webpack/webpack.js.org/content/api/cli.md

 ### Profiling

-This option profiles the compilation and includes this information in the stats output It gives you an in depth idea of which step in the compilation is taking how long.
+This option profiles the compilation and includes this information in the stats output.
+It gives you an in depth idea of which step in the compilation is taking how long.
 This can help you optimise your build in a more informed manner.

 ```sh
 webpack --profile